bkennedyshit/Reddit_Plane_Submission/README.md

 **Built for:** Reddit Devvit Hackathon - Community Play Category

+## 📦 Version Note

+**Live Demo:** Running version 0.0.19 on r/sky_racer_game_dev
+**Source Code:** This repository contains the latest development version with additional UI improvements

+The live demo is fully functional with all core features.
+The source code includes additional responsive design improvements and UI polish that will be deployed in future updates.

 ## ✨ Features

 - **Smooth Flight Physics** - Vertical movement with realistic controls